bentoml/Yatai/docs/source/installation/yatai.rst

 Installing Yatai
 ================

 Welcome to Yatai!
 You will learn the system requirements, software dependencies, instructions for installation.
-See :ref:`Yatai architecture <concepts/architecture:Yatai Deployment>` for a detailed introduction of the ``yatai`` componenet.
+See :ref:`Yatai Deployment architecture <concepts/architecture:Yatai Deployment>` for a detailed introduction of the ``yatai`` componenet.

 Prerequisites
 -------------